jpastuszek/httpimagestore/README.md

 `httpimagestore` logs to `httpimagestore.log` file in current directory by default.
 You can change log file location with `--log-file` option and verbosity with `--verbose` or `--debug` switch.

 Additionally `httpimagestore` will log requests in [common NCSA format](http://en.wikipedia.org/wiki/Common_Log_Format) to `httpimagestore_access.log` file.
 Use `--access-log-file` option to change location of access log.

+Syslog logging can be enabled with `--syslog-facility` option followed by name of syslog facility to use.
+When enabled log files are not created and both application logs and access logs are sent to syslog.
+Access logs will gain meta information that will include `type="http-access"` that can be used to filter access log entries out from application log entries.

+With `--xid-header` option name of HTTP request header can be specified.
+Value of this header will be logged in meta information tag `xid` along side all request related log entries.
+Named header will be passed down with requests to HTTP Thumbnailer for grater traceability.

 ### Running with nginx